 There are three essential pieces of equipment to every internet radio station: an internet-connected device, a microphone, and an internet connection.
 Most people choose a laptop as their internet-connected device, although a tablet might work as well.
 For the best results, you’ll want a device with a high-quality soundcard.

 If you’re planning on having numerous hosts or guests on your show, you will want at least two microphones.
 Even then, there are a few options to consider.
 You’re probably familiar with a dynamic microphone that musicians commonly use for live shows.
 These are fairly cheap, easy to use, and give you pretty good sound quality.

 If you want to level up on your sound quality, you’ll want a condenser microphone.
 Because these pick up on more sounds than a dynamic mic, you may end up with some background noises on your station unless you have a soundproof studio setup.
 You’ll also have to pay for the sound quality with these, so they are more expensive than their counterparts.

 Of course, if your show is going to run off the internet, you’ll need a strong, reliable connection.
 If you’re recording on the road in an RV, this can be even more difficult to come by.
-Luckily, Nomad Internet has fantastic unlimited wireless internet for your internet radio station.
+Luckily, Nomad Internet has fantastic high-speed wireless internet for your internet radio station.